 A settlement agreement, or compromise agreement, helps to resolve disputes in the workplace.
 If an employee faces a dispute or serious issue at work, their employer may choose to offer a settlement agreement to end their employment and prevent further legal action.
 We can provide legal support for both sides of the table, helping employers to navigate this difficult terrain while also ensuring employee rights are protected.
 A settlement agreement can cover:

 Provisions for references

 Employee’s agreement to not pursue further claims

-Before offering or signing a settlement agreement, we recommend seeking expert legal advice from the Pearcelegal employment law team.
+Before offering or signing a settlement agreement, why not look through our more in-depth guide on what are settlement agreements, we would also recommend seeking expert legal advice from the Pearcelegal employment law team.

 Frequently asked questions

 What should a settlement agreement include?